sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/21_Events_module.md

 The events module is meant to help with the event driven programming paradigm, that's very popular in the Node.js ecosystem since Node.js focuses on non-blocking execution.

+In simple words, suppose your code (that you're going to write) is going to be used as part of an external entity.
+And your code has the responsibility to let the external entity know when certain events have occurred within your code.
+The external entity is most probably a high level system like a UI or or even a script, and your code is probably some low-level/domain-specific code being used as a system code or external library.

+This module, will help you write such a "piece of code", i.e. a JS module that emits events.

 ## Importing the events module
 - The module exposes a class.